-The government has confirmed that changes will be made to all public service pension schemes, including the LGPS, to remove the age discrimination by introducing the same protection for younger members.
+Changes are being made to all public service pension schemes, including the LGPS.
+The reason is to remove age discrimination by introducing the same protection for younger members.

-When the government confirms the changes to be made to the LGPS, it's expected that only a small number of scheme members will be affected.
+New regulations in force from 1 October 2023 confirm the changes made to the LGPS.
+It's expected that only a small number of scheme members will be affected.

 What we'll do

-When the new rules have been introduced we'll be checking all members' pensions who may be affected.
-We'll include those who are no longer actively contributing, or are already receiving their pension.
+We'll check the pensions of all affected members.
+We'll include those who are no longer actively contributing or are already receiving their pension.

 You don't need to do anything.
 We'll write to you if your pension is going to change.